Family-Based Immigration Petitions:

 Family-based immigration is a cornerstone of the U.S. immigration system, allowing U.S. citizens and lawful permanent residents (green card holders) to sponsor certain family members for immigration to the United States.
 This process is essential for reuniting families and fostering the unity of immediate relatives.

-Preference Categories: For family members who do not qualify as immediate relatives, family-sponsored preference categories are available.
-The waiting period depends on the category and the country of origin.
-It's essential to stay informed about the current visa bulletin and seek guidance from a trusteed immigration professional to navigate the process successfully.
+Preference Categories: For family members who do not qualify as immediate relatives, you can still petition for them, but there may be a waiting period.
+How long will depend on the category and the country of origin.
+It's essential to stay informed about the current visa bulletin, which comes out monthly.

 Preference categories include: